 Loud Bang When Furnace Starts

 If you hear a high-pitched disturbance, it could be the blower motor is malfunctioning, the shaft bearings are in need of oil, or an issue with the blower belt.
-A seasonal heating tune-up will help find these issues before they become serious problems so make sure you call us at 937-503-7896 and we’ll make sure your heating system is ready to keep you safe and comfortable all winter long.
+A seasonal heating tune-up will help catch these issues before they become serious problems so make sure you call us at 937-503-7896 and we’ll make sure your heating system is ready to keep you safe and warm all winter long.